michodgs25/Somerset-Trails/README.md

 When executed the homepage will appear.

 ## Project barriers and the solutions
-*This section looks into the barriers that occurred during the process of this building this project and what solutions were chosen to hurdle the barriers:*
+*This section looks into the barriers that occurred during the process of this building this project and what solutions were chosen to hurdle those barriers:*

 <br>